edac/BuildingExtractionToolbox/README.md

-# Building Extraction Toolbox  ArcGIS Toolbox
+# Building Extraction ArcGIS Toolbox

 The Building Extraction Toolbox  is a collection ArcGIS tools that you might find usefull.